GroupXTech/antmonitor/README.md

 antmonitor
 ==========

-A generic web app (aka Chrome packaged app/Windows Store app) that listen to ANT+ broadcasts from sensors (e.g heart rate) with visualization in a chart
+A generic web app (aka Chrome packaged app/Windows Store app) that listen to ANT+ broadcasts from sensors (e.g heart rate) with visualization in a chart.
+It supports receiving broadcast from multiple sensors of the same device profile.

 Open for non-commercial/personal use : https://creativecommons.org/licenses/by-nc-nd/3.0/